What Is Lactose Intolerance?

-Lactose is a disaccharide, meaning it is composed of two single sugar molecules – one unit of galactose, and one unit of glucose joined together.
-This inability to digest lactose is most often caused by the body’s deficiency in the lactose-digesting enzyme called lactase.
+The inability to digest lactose is most often caused by the body’s deficiency in the lactose-digesting enzyme called lactase.

 In rarer circumstances, an individual can develop an intolerance to lactose due to damage to the small intestine, known as secondary lactose intolerance.
 This is often seen in those with undiagnosed coeliac disease, inflammatory bowel disease, or even after a bout of an infection such as gastroenteritis.
 This type of lactose intolerance often disappears once the underlying problem is eradicated.

-What are the symptoms?
+What Are the Symptoms?

 Firstly, let’s explain the science behind why the particular (and very unpleasant) symptoms behind this intolerance occur.